anytizer/melody-editor-so.lmms/README.md

 Creates a plugin: libmelodyeditor.so - under LMMS/Qt6.
 ```

-A text based melody notations parser for [LMMS](https://github.com/LMMS/lmms); feeding SARGAM and English Notations.
+A text based melody parser plugin for [LMMS](https://github.com/LMMS/lmms);
-It is asscessible from Tools > Melody Editor.
+feeding SARGAM and English Notations.
+It is asscessible from `Tools > Melody Editor`.

 This plguin allows a user to type in or drop in song notations file into an editor area.
 These notations are then parsed to create a MIDI Clip Data within the Piano-Roll window.